TitorPs360/snake-game-ai-python/readme.md

 ## About Snake Game AI

-_SnakeGameAI_ - a project for training an AI to play Snake Game using reinforcement learning.
+_SnakeGameAI_ - a project to make Snake Game which can be controlled by WASD keys.
+Also this game is for training an AI to play it using reinforcement learning.

-In this project, I made Snake game which can be controlled by WASD keys.
-And another important part is the use of reinforcement learning to create AI to play this game.

 ## Youtube